hoovercj/code-compete/README.md

     - Matches the language of the game
     - Takes a list of players somehow (config file, main args, etc.)
     - Instantiates PlayerWrappers for the players
-    - Passes players to the game, runs the game, and handles the results
+    - Passes players to the game, calls "PlayGame", and handles the results

 Game Service: (dotnet DONE)
     - A method that executes a game host